|

 (The Song of the Three Holy Children is an apocryphal addition to the book of Daniel found in the LXX.)

-16:10LXX: "But not even the teeth of venomous drakontes conquered your sons; for your mercy passed by and healed them."
-The context of this passage is the attack of serpents against the children of Israel during their wilderness wanderings (Num.
-21:4-9, see also Deut.
-8:15).
-In Numbers (and Deut.), these serpents are called seraph serpents.
-The only other places this word is used in the Bible are in Isa.
-14:29 and 30:6, which speak of flying seraphim, often translated "flying serpents."
-(And there is one other passage, in Isa.
-6:2,6, which speaks of seraphim as a type of angel.)
+One other passage, Isa.
+6:2,6, speaks of seraphim as a type of angel.
 The abundance of references in classical authors and art to these flying serpents, including Herodotus and Josephus, make it quite possible that the word was commonly used of some kind of extinct flying reptile.
-This would help explain the unusual nature of the attack in Numbers, which doesn't match the behavior of ordinary snakes.
+This would help explain the unusual nature of the attack in Numbers, which doesn’t match the behavior of ordinary snakes.
 Wisdom is not alone in this understanding; more recent commentators like Matthew Henry also see this as an attack of flying serpents.

 identifying the animal that swallowed Jonah as a large sea monster of some kind.
 Early